OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 • Non-negligible overhead, at least 5% performance impact

-• could not write the userspace, i.e. could not set lua variable
+• could not write the userspace, i.e. could not set the lua variable

 • it’s hard and tricky to handle lua errors and coroutine yield